-In 2003, William Poundstone wrote, How Would You Move Mount Fuji: Microsoft's Cult of the Puzzle -- How the World's Smartest Companies Select the Most Creative Thinkers, Little Brown and Company Publishers.
+In 2003, William Poundstone wrote, How Would You Move Mount Fuji: Microsoft's Cult of the Puzzle -- How the World's Smartest Companies Select the Most Creative Thinkers.

 According to NPR's Wendy Kaufman in the article, Job Interviews Get Creative: Employers, In Search of 'Right Stuff', Hone Questions, the trend is to introduce problem-solving questions that help companies seek out talented individuals who fit into the company's culture.

 While this is similar to the case interview style previously mentioned, and a job seeker facing these questions is usually an MBA graduate, the puzzle interview is not a straightforward problem or question.

 Puzzle questions can appear tricky and loaded, especially when coupled with the stress and pressure of the interview.

 According to Poundstone, a job seeker can prepare for and attempt to outsmart the puzzles.
 However, those with limited puzzle experience may be at a disadvantage and will first need to learn how puzzles work.

 He states that there are "tricks" in the interview questions themselves and that if job seekers "look inside, [they will] find that most puzzles repackage the same small set of cognitive tricks."

 Following are Poundstone's tips for survival from Chapter 7 of How Would You Move Mount Fuji.
 A job seeker should:

 Logic puzzles typically call for a monologue.
 A job seeker is given limited information and is expected to find the solution without receiving further information.

 "Design questions" (e.g. "design a spice rack") have no single right answer.
 However, that doesn't mean everything is a right answer, and job seekers should be prepared to ask questions to gather more information before answering.
 Good questions may include, "Who will use it?" and "Where will it be placed?"